Sheldons92/cockroach-fe/README.md

 # Sales Engineer Take-Home Exercise

-This is my code repository for the Sales Engineer Take-Home Exercise, this includes all of the below pre-requisite code for deploying and configuring the infrastrucutre for hosting CockroachDB
+This is my code repository for the Sales Engineer Take-Home Exercise, this includes all of the below pre-requisite code for deploying and configuring the infrastrucutre for hosting CockroachDB.

+The Terraform will provision 3 EC2 instances, deploy a Network Loadbalancer, deploy a 3 node RKE Cluster, create a kubeconfig file, deploy the AWS EBS CSI Driver to enable persistant storage using GP3, deploy CertManager and finally create a Cluster Issuer for LetsEncrypt certificates.

 ## Pre-Requisites